 However, this data does not reflect all of the cases in 2020.
 While the pandemic may not have directly impacted the reported cases, it created additional barriers for victims of domestic abuse.
 Because of the fear of contracting the virus, many victims didn’t seek help.
 At the same time, reports from third-party witnesses such as friends have declined during the pandemic.

 Spousal abuse is a type of domestic abuse that happens in marriage.
-This can include unhealthy and destructive behaviours like coercive control, emotional and financial abuse, physical and sexual assault, and sometimes can lead to homicide.
+This can include unhealthy and destructive behaviours like coercive control, emotional and financial abuse, and physical and sexual assault, and sometimes can lead to homicide.
 At an international level, this type of violence is considered a public health issue.

-From the same report published in the Canadian Centre for Justice and Community Safety Statistics, 29% of abuse was perpetrated by a spouse.
+From the same report published by the Canadian Centre for Justice and Community Safety Statistics, 29% of abuse was perpetrated by a spouse.
 But what’s more interesting is that a higher proportion of the victims claimed that they experienced violence from a former spouse, with 11% of people having been subjected to abuse from a former partner, according to a report on Spousal violence in Canada, 2019.

 The report also states that women are more likely to experience abuse from a former spouse compared to men (13% vs. 7.7%) 74% of the victims experienced spousal abuse while they were still living together, with 45% of those experiencing violence after the separation.
 Of the 45%, 38% of those said the abuse occurred more than six months after their separation.

 Among the victims who claimed that the abuse happened after they have been separated from their spouse, nearly 38% of those said that the reason for separation is their partner’s violent behaviour.
 This is more common among women (49%) than men (22%).
 However, a large majority (80%) of spousal abuse victims said that they never reported their experience to the police.